 Prof. Campbell is a computational and theoretical physicist with a research focus in understanding how simple interactions give rise to complex behavior.
 These so-called complex systems arise in diverse technological, biological, and social systems.
 More on Prof. Campbell’s collaborative research with students is available here and here.

 Prof. Campbell has published research in leading scientific journals, including Science and The Proceedings of the National Academy of Sciences, on diverse topics that include cancer immunotherapy, ecological fluid dynamics, and the theory of controlling the behavior of complex systems.
 He is a member of the editorial board of Scientific Reports, a peer-reviewed, open-access journal in the Nature Publishing Group (NPG).
 He has also been named an Outstanding Referee by the American Physical Society for his work in serving as a peer-reviewer for scientific manuscripts.

 An enthusiastic educator, Prof. Campbell has received multiple teaching honors.
-Prior to joining Washington College in 2015, Prof. Campbell was a Postdoctoral Scholar in the Departments of Physics and Biology at the Pennsylvania State University.
+Prior to joining Washington College in 2015, he was a Postdoctoral Scholar in the Departments of Physics and Biology at the Pennsylvania State University.